11ty/11ty-website/src/docs/plugins/image.md

 ### Skip raster formats for SVG

-If using SVG output (the input format is SVG and `svg` is added to your `formats` array), we will skip all of the raster formats even if they’re in `formats`.
+If using SVG output (the input format is SVG and `svg` is in your `formats` array option), we will skip all of the raster formats even if they’re in `formats`.
 This may be useful in a CMS-driven workflow when the input could be vector or raster.

 - `svgShortCircuit: false` (default)
 - `svgShortCircuit: true`